LarsHajdronKolajder/digiprime-container/README.md

 This starts the Digiprime server on [`http://localhost:3000`](http://localhost:3000).
 Set `FIRST_STARTUP` to `false` if this is not the first time running with the same mounted volumes.

+Managing keycloak can be done by visiting [`http://localhost:8080`](http://localhost:8080) and using the admin credentials

 ### Environment variables